acanvas/acanvas-dartbook/README.md

 ## Features

-- Pageflip effect (not kidding ;-))
+- Pageflip effect (Captain Obvious)
-- Runs in any browser, on any device!
+- Runs in any browser, on any device.
+- File size just 76KB gzipped.
 - Hardback option for every page, as well as a hardcover option for the containing book, automatically making the first and last pages hardback.
 - Functionality for tearing pages out of the containing book.
 - Methods allowing automatically flipping through the pages of a book ( gotopage() ).